 The farming economy in Germany was very poor in the 1880s, and many farmers chose to emigrate to Wisconsin.
 There was affordable land here, and the landscape was very similar to that in Germany.
 There was also an extremely large German presence here.
 In fact, in 1886 there were two German language newspapers in Columbia County.

 Frederick Schoeneberg married Emma Peeper in 1893.
 They were given land in Leeds, Wisconsin that Emma's Father, William, originally purchased in 1871.
-That land has been passed down through five generations of Schoenebergs.
+Passing down through five generations of Schoenebergs, the farm is now run by Darrell & Julie Schoeneberg along with their children.

 Why Creek Bed Farmacy?

-We get asked often, "Why did you name your farm Creek Bed Country Farmacy?
+We get asked often, "Why did you name your farm Creek Bed Farmacy?
 There's no creek!"

 Well, there used to be...